trexitycode/wirestate-vscode/README.md

 $ ln -s ~/wirestate-vscode ~/.vscode/extensions/wirestate-vscode
 ```

-Make sure to reload VSCode for the changes to be applied.
+Make sure to reload VS Code for the changes to be applied.

 ## Features